-In response to conversations held with investors and advisors during fiscal 2021, the Bank made changes to its executive compensation program for certain named executive officers, primarily regarding the bonus and equity compensation programs.
-In determining the bonus payouts for fiscal 2021 for Messrs.
+In determining the bonus payouts for fiscal year 2022 for Messrs.
 Wayne and.
-Dignan, the Compensation Committee implemented a metric tied to pretax earnings prescribing a threshold under which no bonus would be paid and a maximum above which no additional bonus would be paid.
+Dignan, similar to fiscal year 2021, the Compensation Committee utilized a metric tied to pretax earnings prescribing a threshold under which no bonus would be paid and a maximum above which no additional bonus would be paid.
 Within those ranges, 30% of the calculated amount is at the discretion of the Compensation Committee based on qualitative factors such as overall management of the Bank, risk management considerations, regulatory relations, and other factors.
-The Compensation Committee therefore set potential fiscal 2021 bonuses for Messrs.
-Wayne and Dignan based on fiscal 2021 budgeted pre-tax income before any bonus to these two individuals.
-As Chief Risk Officer, Mr. Pinheiro's compensation, including bonus and equity compensation, was not tied to financial performance, but rather determined by reference to qualitative factors, including enterprise risk assessment, regulatory compliance, and other related matters.
-There were no restricted stock awards granted during fiscal 2021.
-In early fiscal 2022, the Compensation Committee granted restricted stock awards to certain individuals.
+The Compensation Committee therefore set potential fiscal year 2022 bonuses for Messrs.
+Wayne and Dignan based on fiscal year 2022 budgeted pre-tax income before any bonus to these two individuals.
+The other named executive officers' compensation, including bonus and equity compensation, was not tied to financial performance, but rather determined by reference to qualitative factors, including individual performance, enterprise risk assessment, regulatory compliance, and other related matters.
+In fiscal year 2022, the Compensation Committee granted restricted stock awards to all of our named executive officers.
 The restricted stock awards granted to Messrs.
 Wayne and Dignan consisted of time-based awards and performance-based awards, each of which comprised 50% of the total amount granted.
+The restricted stock awards granted to the other named executive officers during fiscal year 2022 all consisted of time-based awards.